srcurran/srcurran.github.io/index.md

 (Sorry… Portland, Maine.)

-I started my carreer as a front-end developer.
+I started my career as a front-end developer.

 But quickly moved over to the world of UX design & research (the front-end skills come in handy).